upsight/doctor/docs/docs.rst

 Overriding Example Values For Specific Endpoints
 ------------------------------------------------

+By default doctor will use the example value you specified on your custom type or if one wasn't given, the default example for the subclass of your type.
 Sometimes you need to set a very specific value for a parameter in a request when generating documentation.  doctor supports this behavior by using :func:`~doctor.docs.base.BaseHarness.define_example_values`.